MannyBoink/BigDataManagement/README.md

 If there is a permission issue, please request access and drop a message to mchug002@ucr.edu to provide the access.

--------------------Author Contributions-----------------------------------------------------
+-------------------Author Contributions-------------------------
 (Mis)Fortune-500:

-Manish Deepak Chugani: Choropleths and Analytic Visualizations along with PySparkSQL Queries Tejas Milind Deshpande: Data Cleaning, PySparkSQL Queries and RDBMS comparison.
+Manish Deepak Chugani: Choropleths and Analytic Visualizations along with PySparkSQL Queries
+Tejas Milind Deshpande: Data Cleaning, PySparkSQL Queries and RDBMS comparison.
 Sumedha Girish Atreysa: Data Cleaning, Schema Definition and Pre-processing.
 Nunna Lakshmi Saranya: Data Cleaning, Integration and Combination of Dataframes.
 Xinle Chen: Pandas Dataframe comparison and Front-end.